 Like tens of thousands of you, I have, right this very moment, a spectacular stand of common milkweed (Asclepius Syriaca) in my front garden.
 It has a very good pedigree, having been nurtured by Monarch Watch.
 The plants are 5-footers, and the flower heads are just a day or two away from opening.
 Lush is the operative word.

 Every morning, afternoon and evening I take Petra for her exercise time.
 We stop, I lean over the fence and examine, looking here and there, just as they taught us to at Fort Dix, New Jersey: Scan, scan, scan.

 Not a monarch have I seen here.
 I saw one much farther north, at the Jamestown Audubon Center in New York some weeks ago, and I saw a couple at the Briar Patch Habitat in beautiful Eatonton, Georgia, last week.
 But none yet in my native US plants garden or in the adjoining Frick Park (900 acres+).

-Yes I am anxious to see them and watch them nectaring on my milkweed.
+Yes I am anxious to see them and watch them eating my milkweed, some of the best Monarch caterpillar food there is.
 Would seeing their caterpillars excite me?
 Yuuup!

 Monarchs, come home.
 We need you.
 Need you to reaffirm that all is good, or almost good.